codee-com/open-catalog/Checks/PWR063/README.md

 Legacy Fortran constructs can be detrimental to code readability, maintainability, and performance.

+### Actions

+Replace the identified legacy construct with modern Fortran statements, while preserving the original functionality of the code.

 ### Relevance

 Fortran has undergone numerous revisions since its debut in the 1950s, with